-Please take a moment or two to view our excellent Criccieth bed and breakfast and guest house guide, before you book your seafront or beachside b&b check for any cheap special offers or discount deals the owners may have for last minute short breaks or holiday bookings.
-If you’re planning a visit for the first time or you’re a repeat guest, the lovely locations and eclectic choice of accommodations cater to a wide variety of holidaymakers; for many people they make the perfect places to stay on the Lleyn Peninsula for short breaks and family holidays.
+Please take a moment or two to view our excellent bed and breakfasts and guest houses, before you book your seafront or beachfront b&b check for any cheap special offers or discount deals the owners may have for last minute short breaks or holiday bookings.
+If you’re planning a visit for the first time or you’re a repeat guest, the lovely locations and eclectic choice of accommodations cater to a wide variety of holidaymakers; for many people they make the perfect places to stay for short breaks and family holidays.
 Many people come to this coastal resort to see its stunning attractions but end up extending their stay because there is so much more to see and do than they ever thought.

 The North Wales resort for those who enjoy lazing by the beach or exploring the open countryside.
 With uninterrupted coastal views every day.
 The enchanting town is filled with lovely restaurants which offer fine cuisine while others only serve breakfast.